vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 inviting those vendors to submit offers for similar goods or services all at once.
 This helps companies to select the cheapest (and fastest) vendors, depending on their specific business needs.

-In Odoo, this can be done by adding alternative requests for quotation (RFQs) for different vendors.
+In Leansoft, this can be done by adding alternative requests for quotation (RFQs) for different vendors.
 Once a response is received from each vendor, the product lines from each :abbr:`RFQ (Request for Quotation)` can be compared, and a decision can be made for which products to purchase from which vendors.